Warehouse Management Systems: A Complete Guide

 Hardware costs are pretty straightforward.
 The number of units you’ll need and the type of functionality determines the price.
 Many hardware types are available including bar code readers, printers, or voice terminals.
 It may be tempting to get the specs from the software company and buy your hardware online somewhere.
 But it’s no use having a great WMS with shoddy hardware giving you daily headaches.

-For this reason, purchasing quality hardware through the WMS provider is a good idea.
+For this reason, purchasing quality warehouse mobile devices through the WMS provider is a good idea.
 You’ll want to to ensure that your hardware will work with the software solution.
 Plus, dealing with one vendor makes things easier.
 As a result, you’ll have one contact should you need more training or technical support.